BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step04.md

-_Dockerfile_ in place, you can build the image with
+With a base _Dockerfile_ in place, you can build the image with

 `docker build -t kcbase -f Dockerfile.foswiki.base . `{{execute}}